open-metadata/OpenMetadata/openmetadata-docs/content/v1.5.x/quick-start/index.md

 # Quickstart

-**Getting Started with OpenMetadata**
+Just getting started?
+This is the right place 🚀

-This section will guide you through the installation process and the initial steps for using OpenMetadata.
+In this section we are going to guide you through the installation and first steps of using OpenMetadata.

-Before you proceed with the full installation, you have the option to explore OpenMetadata’s features using the sandbox environment.
-This allows you to try out its capabilities before setting it up.

-Get hands-on experience and discover how OpenMetadata can streamline your workflows by trying the sandbox environment today.

-{% inlineCalloutContainer %}

-{% inlineCallout
-    icon="open_in_new"
-    bold="Try the OpenMetadata Sandbox"
-    href="/quick-start/sandbox" %}
-Interact with a sample installation with 0 setup to explore our Discovery, Governance and Collaboration features.
-{% /inlineCallout %}

-{% /inlineCalloutContainer %}

-Additionally, you can explore the Quick Start by setting up one of the two approaches locally with your own customizations, allowing you to test and experiment with the features.
+We have two approaches to start exploring:

 {% inlineCalloutContainer %}